PhuongNam12345/task-app/README.md

 ### **`handle/`**

-Contains are functions handles in app
+Contains are functions, logics handles in app

 ### **`middleware/`**